Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 prior and refined parameter values, as well as Chi-square, reduced Chi-square, final alpha, number of good parameters (Ng), number of fitted datapoints (M), evidence, value of constraint (S), and value of alpha*S.

 ##### prior.d
-Intensity calculated with the prior values, which are also the initial values in the fitting algorithm
+Intensity calculated with the prior values, which are also the initial values in the fitting algorithm.

 ##### fit.d
 Most probable fit after model refinement for all alpha-values.

+#### data.d
+Data used in the fitting process (no headerlines

 ## Models
 Four models have been implemented so far in BayesFit.